abhishekallapur/final/SETUP.md

    - Project URL (for VITE_SUPABASE_URL)
    - anon/public key (for VITE_SUPABASE_ANON_KEY)
    - Storage URL (for VITE_SUPABASE_STORAGE_URL)

+## How to set up email sending:

+1. Choose an email service provider (e.g., Gmail, SendGrid, etc.)
+2. For Gmail:
+   - Enable 2-factor authentication
+   - Generate an App Password (Google Account > Security > App Passwords)
+   - Use your Gmail address as SMTP_USERNAME and SMTP_FROM_EMAIL
+   - Use the generated App Password as SMTP_PASSWORD
+3. For SendGrid:
+   - Create an account
+   - Create an API key
+   - Use their SMTP settings and API key

 ## Common Issues and Solutions